Quantum optical classifier with superexponential speedup: CONCLUSIONS

 In summary, we introduced an interferometric setup of a quantum optical classifier, with the Hong-Ou-Mandel effect as cornerstone of our classification method.
 We demonstrated the mathematical relation between our model and a classical neuron, constrained to unit depth, showing their similarity in terms of structure and response function.
-Our design is completely optical and single-photon based: it provides a superexponential speedup with respect to its classical counterpart, in terms of number of photons and computational resources.
+Its design is completely optical and single-photon based: it provides a superexponential speedup with respect to its classical counterpart, in terms of number of photons and computational resources.
+Our classifier is inherently binary.
+However, it can be generalized to multiclass scenarios, adopting one-vs-one or one-vs-rest strategies.
+In this case, multiple sets of parameters have to be considered to subsequently or adversarially determine the target class.
+Despite the reduced accuracy against multiclass methods, such approaches would retrieve the original advantage, with an overhead of $\mathcal{O}(K)$ and $\mathcal{O}(K^2)$ operations, respectively, with $K$ the number of classes.
 After modelling the classifier in terms of a spatial light modulator, we numerically compared our performances against those of standard neural network architectures, showing compatible to superior capabilities in terms of accuracy and training convergence, under the same number of parameters and depending on the pattern complexity.
+Despite the single neuron limitations in classifying arbitrary complex patterns, our work paves the way for interferometric networks with universal approximation capabilities.

-\section{Acknowledgements}
+\section{ACKNOWLEDGEMENTS}

 S.R. acknowledges support from the PRIN MUR Project 2022SW3RPY.
 A.R.M. acknowledges support from the PNRR MUR Project PE0000023-NQSTI.
 C.M. acknowledges support from the National Research Centre for HPC, Big Data and Quantum Computing, PNRR MUR Project CN0000013-ICSC.
 L.M. acknowledges support from the PRIN MUR Project 2022RATBS4 and from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under Contract No. DE-AC02-07CH11359.
 S.L. acknowledges support from ARO, DOE, and DARPA.